- APPLICATION OPEN: JANUARY 2020

 The Midas List

-Together, the rankings by deal metric and deal count, coupled with a review by experienced institutional investors and venture experts, determine a VC’s position on The Midas List.
+Together, the rankings by deal metric and deal count, coupled with a review by experienced institutional investors and venture experts, determine a VC’s position on The Midas List and The Midas List Europe.